Skip to Main Content

 Key Number System: A unique and consistent topic and number approach to locating points of law throughout any jurisdiction within the West digest and reporting system.
 Each point of law within a case opinion is assigned a topic and “key number” that represents a specific sub-topic.
 The points of law are then arranged by topic and key number within a digest, and can be researched accordingly.

 Law Review: A student-edited, scholarly, periodical publication that contains contributions from legal scholars, practitioners, judges, and law students.
 May provide critical analysis of cutting-edge legal issues.
-The Marquette Law School publishes four law reviews: the Marquette Law Review, the Marquette Intellectual Property Law Review, the Marquette Sports Law Review, and the Marquette Benefits and Social Welfare Law Review.
+The Marquette Law School publishes four law reviews: the Marquette Law Review, the Marquette Intellectual Property & Innovation Law Review, the Marquette Sports Law Review, and the Marquette Benefits & Social Welfare Law Review.

 Loose-Leaf: A set of explanatory materials that is updated regularly by inserting new pages within the existing pages.
 Some loose-leafs are updated by adding new material at the end of the set.
 When using this type of loose-leaf, the added material needs to be consulted as well as the text.
 A large percentage of Marquette’s loose-leaf material is located on the second floor of the collection.